A stratified homotopy hypothesis: Striation sheaves

 \section{Striation sheaves}

 In this section we introduce \emph{striation sheaves}.
-These are constructible sheaves on stratified spaces that satisfy an additional locality with respect to blow-ups along closed substratified spaces and iterated cones.
+These are constructible sheaves on conically smooth stratified spaces that satisfy an additional locality with respect to blow-ups along closed substratified spaces and iterated cones.